bookfever.com

 HARDCOVER formats:

-Note: while different publishers are shown below, they are all imprints used by Western Publishing Company of Racine WI at varying times.
+Note: while different publishers are shown below, they are all imprints used by Western Publishing Company of Racine Wisconsin at varying times (except for the final release by Random House.)

 Also, even while the series remained “in print” there were gaps in the actual publication of books - so the books were not continuously available.